-• Improved juvenile salmonid fish rearing habitat in the lower Sacramento River and Delta; • Delta Cross Channel gate closure beyond the mandates of D-1641: • An OMR flow limit of -5000 cfs from January 1 through June 30 with salvage-based triggers that can limit OMR flow to less negative values: • A limit on the ratio of exports to San Joaquin River inflow during April and May: Required studies of acoustic to goed steelbead in the San Loaquin Basin to evaluate the effectiveness of the RPA and refinements as necessary.
-New flow management standard temperature management plan additional technological fives to temperature control structures and long-term fish passage above Folsom Dam for steelhead on the American River.
-New minimum flow rating for steelhead in the Stanislaus River and long term fish passage evaluations above Goodwin Tulloch and New Melones Dam: and A batchery genetics management plan for Nimbus Hatchery for steelhead and fall-run Chinook salmon (which is an important pray base for listed Southern Resident DPS killer whole) Water Quality Control Plan Samon (which is an important prey base for laster Gouldenni resident p) Skiller white, water Quanty Control I fair recording water quality and water right requirements.
-The current Water Quality Control Plan for the Bay Date (WCC) including the water quality objectives in current water Quarty Control Than 10 me bay beta (w QCI) including the water quarky objectives in D-1041 (issued Determote 25, 1999) and subsequent revisions in 2000 and 2000.
-The various now objectives and export minis in D-1041 are designed to protect the estuary ecosystem, in-Dena agriculture and regional municipal water quality.
-These objectives include satisfy and minimum outlow requirements inroughout the year, and an X2 standard and export to inflow ratio limits in February through June.
-The water quality objectives vary within and between years according to the Sacramento valley 40-30-30 w Y index.
+- A new temperature management program for Shasta Reservoir and the S below Keswick Dam; - Long-term passage prescriptions at Shasta Dam to allow re-introduction - Flow and temperature criteria in Clear Creek below Whiskeytown Dam; - A new screened pumping plant in Red Bluff to replace the Red Bluff Div (completed in 2012); - Improved juvenile salmonid fish rearing habitat in the lower Sacramento - Delta Cross Channel gate closure beyond the mandates of D-1641; - An OMR flow limit of -5000 cfs from January 1 through June 30 with sa that can limit OMR flow to less negative values; - A limit on the ratio of exports to San Joaquin River inflow during April a

+Required studies of acoustic tagged steelhead in the San Joaquin Basin to effectiveness of the RPA and refinements as necessary; New flow management standard, temperature management plan, addition fixes to temperature control structures, and long-term fish passage above steelhead on the American River; New minimum flow regime for steelhead in the Stanislaus River and long evaluations above Goodwin, Tulloch, and New Melones Dam; and A hatchery genetics management plan for Nimbus Hatchery for steelhead and fa salmon (which is an important prey base for listed Southern Resident DPS killer Water Quality Control Plan The State Water Resources Control Board (SWRCB) has issued numerous order regarding water quality and water right requirements.
+The current Water Quality Bay-Delta (WQCP) including the water quality objectives in D-1641 (issued Deand subsequent revisions in 2000 and 2006.
+The various flow objectives and expare designed to protect the estuary ecosystem, in-Delta agriculture and regional requality.
+These objectives include salinity and minimum outflow requirements the and an 'X2 standard' and export to inflow ratio limits in February through June. objectives vary within and between years according to the Sacramento Valley 40.
 These water quality standards were incorporated into the ROC BA.
-The SWRCB is currently considering a petition to change points of diversion in support of CWF.
-The SWRCB is also in the process of updating the WQCP.
-The update has been broken into four phases, some of which are proceeding concurrently.
-Phases 1 and 2 are currently in progress; Phase 1 involves updating San Joaquin River flow and southern Delta water quality requirements.
-Phase 2 focuses on the Sacramento River basin and the Delta.
-Phase 3 will involve implementation of Phases 1 and 2 through changes to water rights and other measures.
-This phase will require a series of hearings to determine the appropriate allocation of responsibility between water rights holders within the scope of the Phase 1 and Phase 2 plans.
-Phase 4 will involve developing and implementing flow objectives for priority Delta tributaries upstream of the Delta.
+The SWRCB is currently considering a petition to change points of diversion in The SWRCB is also in the process of updating the WQCP.
+The update has been phases, some of which are proceeding concurrently.
+Phases 1 and 2 are currently involves updating San Joaquin River flow and southern Delta water quality required focuses on the Sacramento River basin and the Delta.
+Phase 3 will involve imple 1 and 2 through changes to water rights and other measures.
+This phase will require hearings to determine the appropriate allocation of responsibility between water the scope of the Phase 1 and Phase 2 plans.
+Phase 4 will involve developing and objectives for priority Delta tributaries upstream of the Delta.
+Central Valley Project Improvement Act In 1992, the CVP was reauthorized through the Central Valley Project Improven (Public Law 102-575, Title 34) adding mitigation, protection, and restoration of project purpose.
+Further, the CVPIA specified that the dams and reservoirs of the be used "first, for river regulation, improvement of navigation, and flood control irrigation and domestic uses and fish and wildlife mitigation, protection and restorand, third, for power and fish and wildlife enhancement."